hoelzer-lab/treat/README.md

 _Treat your assemblies well!_

-A pipeline combining docker containers and nextflow for the evaluation of (_de novo_) transcriptome assembly results.
+A pipeline combining docker containers or conda environments and nextflow for the evaluation of (_de novo_) transcriptome assembly results.

 ## Execution